 Shift: Transportation Demand Management

 Require new developments to provide on-site amenities that prioritize sustainable alternatives to driving.
-(Scheduled for the first full reading at the Board of Supervisors on Tuesday, January 31, 2017)
+(Signed into law February 2017)

 The Transportation Sustainability Program is a joint effort between the San Francisco Planning Department, the San Francisco County Transportation Authority, and the San Francisco Municipal Transportation Agency.